 32.31 2) However, in order to avoid making unnecessary or confusing transmissions in response, a ship station, which may be at a considerable distance from the incident, receiving an HF distress alert, shall not acknowledge it but shall observe the provisions of Nos.
-32.36 to 32.38, and shall, if the distress alert is not acknowledged by a coast station within five minutes, relay the distress alert, but only to an appropriate coast station or coast earth station (see also Nos.
+32.36 to 32.37, and shall, if the distress alert is not acknowledged by a coast station within five minutes, relay the distress alert, but only to an appropriate coast station or coast earth station (see also Nos.
 32.16 to 32.19H).
-(WRC-07)
+(WRC-23)

-Reasons: NBDP has been deleted from the GMDSS. with the exception of MSI on certain frequencies which are contained in RR Appendix 15.
+Reasons: NBDP has been deleted from the GMDSS with the exception of MSI on certain frequencies which are contained in RR Appendix 15.
 If the provision of RR No. 32.38 is deleted, this provision number should be amended.

 MOD